 GPS and IP control

 It is possible to clock in using the app.
-If the employer distrust the employee, he can set the app to share the GPS tracking every time one clock in.
+If the employer distrusts the employee, he can set the app to share the GPS tracking every time one clock in.
 Thus, it would be harder to clock in during commuting or when being late out of the office.
 And if the employee did so, the localization would be shared.
+This feature helps stop buddy punching with GPS and ensures the puncher is physically present.

 In the same way, there can be a whitelist of IP addresses set.
 For example, one can clock in only from the office building and his or her home, without the chance to start clocking from any other location.